alxptr/angular2-cache/README.md

 3. STORAGE based on the Window.sessionStorage (in progress)
 4. SESSION based on the Window.sessionStorage (in progress)
 5. FILE based on the chrome.fileSystem (in progress)
+6. INSTANCE based on the chrome.fileSystem (in progress)

 Also, the **zoneCachedDate**, **memoryCachedDate** cached [date pipes](https://angular.io/docs/ts/latest/api/common/index/DatePipe-class.html) are accessible now for use.